Metacognition & Self-Regulated Learning: Empowering Independent Learners

 How this course will change practice

-You’ll leave confident to teach metacognitive strategies explicitly and embed them in everyday lessons.
 Pupils become more independent and resilient, learning to plan, monitor and evaluate their work.
-Evidence shows that metacognition delivers significant gains, so this shift in practice translates into higher attainment and greater engagement.
+Evidence shows that metacognition delivers significant gains, so these small shifts in your teaching can translate into higher attainment and greater engagement, even in large, exam-focused classes.

 Preparation reading before the course